AbeBuckRobotics/BatStateUTNEU-Future-Engineers-2024/Vehicle Virtual Model/README.md

 Vehicle Virtual Model
 ====

 This directory contains multiple photos displaying all six (6) sides and one isometric view of the robot's virtual model.
+These were made with the use of [<i>Studio 2.0</i>](https://www.bricklink.com/v3/studio/main.page).

 ***